Introduction

 Prerequisites

-- Important: Javascript key must be configured with geocoding services enabled and must allow access to CharityEngine's domain (i.e. *.charityengine.net) and all vanity domain names used with online apps.
+- Important: Javascript key must be configured with geocoding services enabled (should automatically be the case when you set up the Key, but important to double check), and must allow access to CharityEngine's domain (i.e. *.charityengine.net/*) and all vanity domain names used with online apps (this article walks you through the steps for this).
 Failure to do so can adversely impact online apps and cause them to fail.

 - Online Apps integration is subject to Google's terms, conditions and fees.